- Prayer and Worship

 To serve this goal we:

-The current Committee serves from November 2012 to November 2015 and is chaired by Cardinal Seán O'Malley, Archbishop of Boston.
+The current Committee serves from November 2015 to November 2018 and is chaired by Cardinal Timothy Dolan, Archbishop of New York.

 Most Reverend William E. Lori